 Today I’m going to be writing about one of my greatest passions and that’s the cuisine of the US state of Wisconsin.
-Before I unveil the top 5 delicacies that I have experienced, I want to write a little bit about what Wisconsinite cuisine is and what makes it so special.
+There are several delicious entries which sadly didn’t make the cut and still so many more that I have yet to try, but here are my current power rankings for the delicacies that I have had thus far!

 I was attending a wedding reception at a bar in Denmark, WI in the summer of 2014, when my roommate’s mom told me I ought to try a Kneecap, saying that not only was it a Wisconsin dessert, but one specific to the northeast region of the state.
 My love of cultural assimilation brought the pastry to my lips.
 It’s basically a fried donut with a depression in the center that’s filled with whipped cream.
 It’s also covered with powdered sugar.
 I’ve got a sweet tooth so it definitely suits me.
 It’s interesting that I’ve tried this, and yet I still haven’t tried Wisconsin’s most famous dessert- the Kringle.
 But it’s on my bucket list!